Liberty, Oklahoma

 Liberty is a town that sits astride the line dividing Okmulgee and Tulsa counties in the U.S. state of Oklahoma.
-The population was 220 in the 2010 United States Census, compared to the figure of 184 recorded in 2000.
+As of the 2020 census, the population is 153.

 History

 The earliest settler recorded in this area was Wallace W. Baird, a farmer from Illinois, who arrived in Tulsa County in 1912, and settled on a 40 acre farm.
 Liberty was incorporated as a dispersed rural community on October 1, 1978.
 It incorporated a second time on June 29, 1982.